As a board member preparing for the upcoming board meeting, you have lots of information to review and want to get to the important stuff quickly!

 2. Be clear about governance-level targets and concerns

-In order for the CEO to produce a report that provides value to the board, the board (in conjunction with the CEO) must first clearly define and communicate the targets and outcomes that will mark “success”.
-These measures guide what information is needed from the CEO and eliminates the reliance on guesswork, which is inevitably very ‘hit and miss’ and decreases the value of their report.
+In order for the CEO to produce a report that provides value to the board, the board (in conjunction with the CEO) must first clearly define the targets and outcomes that will mark “success”.
+These measures guide what information is needed from the CEO and eliminates the CEO heading down a side ally.

-It also ensures the CEO Report is future-focused, enabling the board to be more effective in directing the organization based on what might happen, rather than reacting to what has already happened which usually leads to ‘steering by looking in the rear vision mirror’.
+It also ensures the CEO Report is future-focused, enabling the board to be more effective in supporting the CEO based on what might happen, rather than reacting to what has already happened which usually leads to ‘steering by looking in the rear vision mirror’.

 3. Develop a CEO Report structure that works for your organization